Invisible Disabilities Awareness

-Disabilities that aren’t immediately recognizable by others are called “invisible illnesses” or “invisible disabilities.“ They are chronic, severe health conditions such as lupus, rheumatoid arthritis, clinical depression, and celiac disease, to name a few.
-They are shockingly common, and not only do they place substantial limitations on what a person can do, but they also come with cruel stigma, which Christina refers to as “illness shaming.“
+Disabilities that aren’t immediately recognizable by others are called “invisible illnesses” or “hidden disabilities.“ They are ongoing conditions such as ulcerative colitis, depression, and dyslexia.
+They are shockingly common, and not only do they place substantial limitations on what a person can do, but they also often come with cruel stigma, inducing what Christina calls “illness shaming.“

-In this presentation, Christina rips the shroud around invisible disabilities wide open through education and story.
-She mixes her sharp humor with bold facts in revealing her own struggles and successes and shares touching anecdotes about her friends with lupus, fibromyalgia, depression and a special set of superpowers.
-Her presentation is an engrossing and eye-opening experience that inspires sensitivity, companionship, and a huge jolt of hope for anyone impacted by an unseen disability.
+In her presentations, disability speaker Christina Irene rips the shroud around invisible disabilities wide open through education and story.
+She mixes her sharp humor with bold facts in revealing her own struggles and successes and sharing touching anecdotes about her friends with physical and mental health disabilities.
+Her interactive presentations are engrossing, eye-opening and fun experiences that inspires sensitivity, companionship, and a huge jolt of hope for anyone impacted by a hidden disability.

 - Define invisible disabilities and cite examples